teuton-software/teuton-panel/README.md

 mvn package
 ```

-It generates:
+It generates in `target`:

-* A native application in `target/app` directory with a bundled JRE.
+* A native application in `app` directory with a bundled JRE.
 * A `teuton-panel_x.y.z.deb` package file on GNU/Linux.
 * A `teuton-panel_x.y.z.rpm` package file on GNU/Linux.
 * A `teuton-panel_x.y.z.exe` installer file on Windows.